alttch/bma-info/eva-mlkit/server/install.rst

     /opt/eva4/sbin/eva-registry-cli set eva/user_data/mlkit/license - --type json < license-file.json

-when there is less than 30 days before the expiration date left, deployed Enterprise services start sending warning messages in logs every hour.
+when there is less than 30 days before the expiration date left, deployed instances start sending warning messages in logs every hour.

 A new license can be imported on-the-flow, no service/node restart is required.